mlwinkelman/Michele-JavaScript-Class/README.md

 ## whatIDo

-I am a designer pursuing a new career as a developer and am currently enrolled in a 3-month immersive JavaScript bootcamp.
+I am a designer pursuing a new career as a developer and have recently completed a 3-month immersive JavaScript bootcamp.
 I am excited to leverage my 10+ years' experience in graphic design as I transition into front-end web development.

 ## whyILoveIt